CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/05-history.md

 >
 >  git checkout -b <new-branch-name>
 >
-> HEAD is now at f22b25e Create a template for recipe
+> HEAD is now at f22b25e Create a plan for our script
 > ~~~
 > {: .error}
 >